— 10 Dec 2024, 09:09:00 by Kate Moore

 Embarking on a French trip to one our of residential centres in France?
 Ensure a seamless journey with our comprehensive guide to the latest EU border, passport and visa rules.
 We've sifted through the complexities, so you can focus on the educational adventure ahead.

-The 2024/25 academic year sees the introduction of the Entry/Exit System (EES) and European Travel Information and Authorisation System (ETIAS) for visitors to France and other EU countries.
-Here's what you need to know about the proposed systems:
+Here's what you need to know about the Entry/Exit System (EES) and European Travel Information and Authorisation System (ETIAS) for visitors to France and other EU countries:

-EES machines will be installed at the border to collect biometric data from Autumn 2024
+EES machines will be installed at the border to collect biometric data in 2025

 ETIAS is expected six months later